bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation-debugging.rst

 .. note::

-   On the Axon Ivy Engine there is the possibility to dump out performance statistics to a comma separated value file (*.csv).
+   On the |ivy-engine| there is the possibility to dump out performance statistics to a comma separated value file (*.csv).
 Check the Engine Guide for more information: *Monitoring > Process Element Performance Statistic and Analysis*